 SBCTA’s Interstate 10 Corridor Project is comprised of three phases of improvements to benefit the movement of both people and goods on this facility that is important to both San Bernardino County residents and to the local and national economy.
 The first phase, stretching 10 miles from the Los Angeles County line to I-15, is currently under construction.
-The second phase, stretching 11.1 miles from I-15 to Pepper Avenue in Colton, is in design and the final funding components are being sought to enable construction to begin in 2024.
+The second phase, stretching 11.1 miles from I-15 to Pepper Avenue in Colton is expected to begin construction in 2024.
 The third and final future phase of 12 miles will be from Pepper Avenue to Ford Street in Redlands.

 For the Phase 1 project, a single new lane is being constructed and combined with the existing HOV lane to provide two tolled express lanes in each direction.
 The lanes will be available to HOV 3+ vehicles at a discount, In addition, lanes to assist drivers getting on and off the freeway (auxiliary lanes) are being constructed in selected locations.